syrotkin/cheatsheets/JavaScript.md

 ```

-## Check if an array has an element
+## Check if an array has an element: indexOf
 ```javascript
 [1, 2, 3].indexOf(2)
 // returns 1